Lucoero/FromDiffuse_To_DenseCloud/README.md

 5. In the main menu of the simulator, click the button corresponding to your simulation.
 6. Further instructions are shown in the simulation screen.
 The renderer can be closed by ALT+F4 or by pressing ESC.

-For size problems in the uploading, we had to remove the last two simulations.
+For size problems in the uploading, we had to remove the last three simulations.
+They can be seen in the videos uploaded to the repository though.